moutend/moutend.github.io/products/FXMicrophone/en/index.md

 ## About This App

-The Karaoke Booth is a voice recorder app for karaoke lovers.
+The FX Microphone is a voice recorder app for karaoke lovers.
 You can record clear and emotional vocals by adjusting delay and reverb effects.

+## Privacy Policy

+1. This application does never collect any personal data.
+2. By using this application, you agree to the privacy policy.

 ## Developer